pengeler/projects/README.md

 The linked repo only shows the gateware flashed on the hub FPGA.

 More information about the gateware can be found [in my PhD thesis](https://doi.org/10.3929/ethz-b-000678922), in the Setup chapter 4, especially 4.5 and 4.6.
-The python API to communicate with the system is described in chapter 4.4.
+The Python API to communicate with the system is described in chapter 4.4.

 ## FPGA lock-in amplifier
 **Involved Technologies**: VHDL, signal analysis